 Get exclusive member benefits & effect social change.
 Join Today

-Tissue masses can block one or both of the ureters.
+Tissue masses can block one or both of your ureters.
 When urine backs up in the ureters, harmful materials can build up in your blood and kidney damage can result.
-Without treatment, the disease can cause kidney failure.
+The disease can cause kidney failure if it isn’t treated.

 The condition typically starts with inflammation and fibrosis of the abdominal aorta.
 The abdominal aorta is the large artery that brings blood from your heart to the areas below your kidneys.
 As the disease progresses, it affects the arteries that carry blood to your legs and kidneys.
 Pain, leg swelling, and a reduction in kidney function can occur.

-Other symptoms may arise as the disease progresses; however these symptoms can occur at any stage.
+Other symptoms may arise as the disease progresses, but certain symptoms can occur at any stage.
 They include:

-Contact your physician if you have reduced urine output with abdominal or low back pain, which can indicate kidney damage.
+You should see your doctor if you have reduced urine output with abdominal or lower back pain.
+These can be symptoms of kidney damage.

 The complications associated with this disease vary.
 The size and location of the excess tissue growth can cause damage to various areas served by the abdominal aorta.